 The Importance of Attack Surface Management for Organizations

 Today, with the transition of organizations from traditional business processes to digital business processes, the likelihood of organizations facing the risk of cyber attacks on their digital assets is increasing.
 This situation brings with it the need for continuous management and monitoring of digital assets.
-Although the increase in the digital assets of the organization expands the cyber attack surface, it is possible to dominate digital assets with the right attack surface management solutions.
+Although the increase in the organization’s digital assets expands the cyber attack surface, it is possible to dominate digital assets with the right attack surface management solutions.
 The right Attack Surface Management solutions define the attack surfaces that organizations have, detect security threats on the attack surface and provide recommendations to eliminate threats.

 What is an Attack Surface?